BasselOjjeh/blog-website/README.md

 # blog-website
-This is a blog website that I created for an independent study.
+This is my first milestone where I really just set up the website and established different routes for the website.